1 FEDERAL RESERVE

 New York Life is on the Fortune 100 list.
-Its building is on Madison Avenue in New York.
+The building is on Madison Avenue in New York.
 It has a gold cone on top.
+December 10, 2022

 Pacific Life Insurance Company

-Pacific Life sells annuities and insurance.
+Pacific Life sells annuities.
 Its headquarters is in Newport Beach, California.
 The humpback whale is its symbol.

 BlackRock and Franklin Templeton are asset management firms.
 They are portfolios.
-A portfolio as a collection of investments held by a person.
+A portfolio is a collection of investments held by a person.

-The importance of money cannot be overestimated, especially for people like myself who live in the city.
+The importance of money cannot be overestimated, especially for people who live in the city.
 It takes money to buy food, pay the rent & keep a truck on the road.